NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 	<img src="UpSetplot_Ch2.5codelist.png"/>
 </p>

+TDLR:
-What the key takeway is sometimes the search type matters, sometimes it doesn't.
+- Sometimes the search type matters (codes are missed), sometimes it doesn't matter (not many codes missed)

-But you **cannot predict** how well a restricted search (e.g., B or C) is going to perform.
+- But you **cannot predict** how well a restricted search (e.g., B or C) is going to perform.

 So we recommend Search A, the comprehensive one!